Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 Note that in case the default location `%localappdata%\Arm\Packs` was selected during installation, the setting of **CMSIS_PACK_ROOT** environment variable is not required.

-The **CMSIS_COMPILER_ROOT** environment varible is not required if the compiler configuration files provided in cmsis-toolbox/etc are used.
+The **CMSIS_COMPILER_ROOT** environment variable is not required if the compiler configuration files provided in cmsis-toolbox/etc are used.

 > **Notes:**
 >